-(a) The Control Officer may establish a PAL at a major stationary source, provided that, at a minimum, the requirements in paragraphs (a)(1) through (a)(7) of Section 12.3.9.4 are met.

-(1) The PAL shall impose an annual emission limitation, in tpy, that is enforceable as a practical matter, for the entire major stationary source.
-For each month during the PAL effective period after the first twelve (12) months of establishing a PAL, the major stationary source owner or operator shall show that the sum of the monthly emissions from each emissions unit under the PAL for the previous twelve (12) consecutive months is less than the PAL (a 12-month average, rolled monthly).
-For each month during the first eleven (11) months from the PAL effective date, the major stationary source own-er or operator shall show that the sum of the preceding monthly emissions from the PAL effective date for each emis-sions unit under the PAL is less than the PAL.
-(2) The PAL shall be established in a Part 70 Operating Permit as a significant permit revision.

-.
-(3) The Part 70 Operating Permit shall contain all the require-ments of Section 12.3.9.7.

-(4) The PAL shall include fugitive emissions, to the extent quanti-fiable, from all emissions units that emit or have the potential to emit the PAL pollutant at the major-stationary source.

-(5) Each PAL shall regulate emissions of only one pollutant.

-(6) Each PAL shall have a PAL effective period of ten (10) years.

-(7) The owner or operator of the major stationary source with a PAL shall comply with the monitoring, recordkeeping, and re-porting requirements provided in Sections 12.3.9.12 through 12.3.9.14 for each emissions unit under the PAL through the PAL effective period.
+- (a) The Control Officer may establish a PAL at a major Stationary Source, provided that, at a minimum, the following requirements in paragraphs (a)(1) through (a)(7) in this section are met. - (1) The PAL shall impose an annual Emission Limitation, in tpy, that is Enforceable as a Practical Matter, for the entire major Stationary Source.
+For each month during the PAL effective period after the first twelve (12) months of establishing a PAL, the major Stationary Source Owner or Operator shall show that the sum of the monthly Emissions from each Emissions Unit under the PAL for the previous twelve (12) consecutive months is less than the PAL (a 12-month total rolled monthly).
+For each month during the first eleven (11) months from the PAL effective date, the major Stationary Source Owner or Operator shall show that the sum of the preceding monthly Emissions from the PAL effective date for each Emissions Unit under the PAL is less than the PAL. - (2) The PAL shall be established in a Part 70 Operating Permit as a significant permit revision. - (3) The Part 70 Operating Permit shall contain all the requirements of Section 12.3.9.7. - (4) The PAL shall include Fugitive Emissions, to the extent Quantifiable, from all Emissions Units that emit or have the Potential to Emit the PAL pollutant at the major Stationary Source. - (5) Each PAL shall regulate Emissions of only one pollutant. - (6) Each PAL shall have a PAL effective period of ten (10) years. - (7) The Owner or Operator of the major Stationary Source with a PAL shall comply with the monitoring, recordkeeping, and re- porting requirements provided in Sections 12.3.9.12 through 12.3.9.14 for each Emissions Unit under the PAL through the PAL effective period.

-(b) At no time (during or after the PAL effective period) are emissions reductions of a PAL pollutant, which occur during the PAL effective period, creditable as decreases for purposes of offsets under Section 12.3.6 unless the level of the PAL is reduced by the amount of such emissions reductions and such reductions would be creditable in the absence of the PAL.
+(b) At no time (during or after the PAL effective period) are Emissions reductions of a PAL pollutant, which occur during the PAL effective period, creditable as decreases for purposes of offsets under Section 12.3.6 unless the level of the PAL is reduced by the amount of such Emissions reductions and such reductions would be creditable in the absence of the PAL.